 How to Take TUDCA

 TUDCA is not approved by the United States Food and Drug Administration but UDCA is approved for people with biliary cirrhosis.
-Thanks to researchers, they determined the safe quantities that you may take that are based on their clinical trials.
+But thanks to research, there is somewhat of a guide to follow when deciding what dose of TUDCA to take.

-They recommend for those who want to improve their liver/bile function is to take a 15-20mg/kg dose of TUDCA.
-For those who may want to improve their muscle and liver sensitivity, a daily dosage as high as 1,750 mg should be great [12][13].
+For those who want to improve their liver/bile function, a 15-20mg/kg dose of TUDCA is recommended.
+People who may want to improve their muscle and liver sensitivity may opt for a daily dosage as high as 1,750 mg [12][13].

-There’s also no medical evidence that can support that TUDCA supplements may cure, prevent, and treat diseases.
+It’s important to note that there is no concrete medical evidence supporting the use of TUDCA supplements to cure, prevent, and treat diseases.

 What Does TUDCA Taste Like?

-When taking the supplement in powder form, it tastes very salty and bitter.
-But you can buy most supplements in capsules.
+When taking this supplement in powder form, you may notice a salty and bitter taste.
+Of course, you can buy most supplements in capsules.

 What Improvements May I Notice?